rhelmus/virtmem/doc/manual.md

 ms->x = 5;
 ms->y = 15;
 ~~~
 Note that there are a few imitations when using structs (or classes) with `virtmem`.
-For details: see virtmem::CVirtPtr.
+For details: see virtmem::VPtr.

-Finally, to free memory the [free()](@ref virtmem::CVirtPtr::free) function can be used:
+Finally, to free memory the [free()](@ref virtmem::VPtr::free) function can be used:

 ~~~{.cpp}
 vptr.free(vptr); // memory size is automatically deduced
 ~~~

-For further info see virtmem::CBaseVirtPtr and virtmem::CVirtPtr.
+For further info see virtmem::BaseVPtr and virtmem::VPtr.

 # Advanced {#advanced}